Find out more about the Tri-Institutional MD-PhD Program application process.

 Q: What makes a competitive applicant?

-A: Over the most recent years the accepted MD-PhD students had an average GPA of 3.87 and an average MCAT of 519.90.
-The range of GPA for the accepted students has been 3.02-4.00 and the range of MCAT is 510-527.
+A: In recent years accepted MD-PhD students have had an average GPA of 3.87 and an average MCAT of 520.
+The range of GPA for accepted students has been 3.3-4.00 and the range of MCAT has been 510-527.
 We recommend an MCAT score in the 90th percentile or higher.
+However, there are no GPA or MCAT requirements.
 We look for applicants who take more than just the required science courses.
 We want students who consistently challenge themselves.
-There are no GPA or MCAT requirements.

-The research experience and potential to become a future physician-scientist, as described in the personal statement, is the most important part of the MD-PhD application.
-Students should have a significant amount of research experience – at least one year and 1-2 summers – prior to applying to the MD-PhD Program.
+The research experience and potential to become a future physician-scientist, as described in your personal statement, is the most important part of your MD-PhD application.
+Students should have a significant amount of research experience.
+This includes, but is not limited to, at least one year undergraduate research, post-undergraduate research, senior thesis research, and/or multiple summer projects – prior to applying to the MD-PhD Program.

-Strong letters of recommendation from faculty who know the student's research experience and potential.
-We like sentences that read "Ms. Jones is the best student I've had in my 25 years at XXX University".
+Strong letters of recommendation from faculty who know the student's research experience and potential are critical.

 Q: Do I have a better chance of getting accepted if I go to an Ivy League School?

-A: No. The Weill Cornell/Rockefeller/Sloan Kettering Tri-Institutional MD-PhD Program takes students from all universities as long as they meet our qualifications.
+A: The Weill Cornell/Rockefeller/Sloan Kettering Tri-Institutional MD-PhD Program takes students from all universities and colleges as long as they meet our qualifications.
+See the graphic at the bottom of Our Students page showing where our students went to college.

 Q: What are my chances of getting accepted into the program?

-A: Each year, we receive over 570 applications and interview ~ 75 applicants.
-Half of all of those who are interviewed receive an offer of acceptance.
+A: Each year, we receive over 500 applications and interview about 90 applicants.
+Approximately half of all of those who are interviewed receive an offer of acceptance.

 Q: What is the application process?